Zain-ul-din/whatsapp-ping/readme.md

 **Prepare environment variables:**

-you need two env's to make this work
+you need two env variables to make this work

 ```env
 API_KEY=YOUR_API_KEY